AliSoftware/alisoftware.github.io/_posts/2015-10-17-lets-talk-about-monads.md

 Despite the fact that they may seem scary, Monads are quite simple.

 But in fact, it doesn't really matter how you call them.
 As long as you realize there are `map` and `flatMap` methods on those types that can be really useful to you to transform one inner type into another, that's all that matter.

+_✍️ [EDIT]
+This article was intended to explain the core concept of Monads in the simplest explanation possible.
+But if you want to know more about Monads, like the monad laws I taked about earlier, you can also read [Rui Peres' article](http://codeplease.io/2015/08/05/monads/) explaining them a bit deeper._

 ---